min2ha/ukwa-site/content/target/44153/index.en.md

   "subject": "EU Referendum"
 }

-# House of Lords Hansard: 05 July 2016: Outcome of the European Union Referendum

 The House of Lords debates the vote to leave the European Union on June 23rd 2016